All About Cutting

 The Madison Equestrian Examiner delves into why you may want to consider vetting future clients if you run a horse boarding business.

-Inclusion in True Crime Novel
+True Crime Novel

 Rough Stock: The Southern Arkansas University Horse Theft Case is by Mike Thompson.
 He is a former criminal defense attorney located in Texas.